10 Reminders If You’re A Stressed Out Parent Of An Athlete

 If your child loves their sport and has the passion to play and practice, then they can play in college.
 But, the biggest question for playing in college should be “will they receive PT?”

-PT = Playing time…This the currency that every athletes wants to spend.
+PT = Playing time…This the currency that every athlete wants to spend.

 These different levels of collegiate play are highly competitive and are excellent options to explore.
 Great academics + college experience = Winning as a Parent of an Athlete.
 These other levels are a part-time job compared to the full-time job of Division I.